No Surprises

-"No Surprises" is a song by the English alternative rock band Radiohead, released as the fourth and final single from their third studio album, OK Computer (1997), on 12 January 1998.
-It reached number four on the UK Singles Chart.
+"No Surprises" is a song by the English rock band Radiohead, released as the fourth and final single from their third studio album, OK Computer (1997), in 1998.
+It was also released as a mini-album in Japan, titled No Surprises / Running from Demons.

+The singer, Thom Yorke, wrote "No Surprises" while Radiohead were on tour with R.E.M. in 1995.
 It features glockenspiel and a "childlike" sound inspired by the 1966 Beach Boys album Pet Sounds.
+Yorke described it as a "fucked-up nursery rhyme", with a gentle mood and harsh lyrics conveying dissatisfaction with social or political order.

-The music video, directed by Grant Gee, features the singer, Thom Yorke, inside a diving helmet as it fills with water.
-Gee was inspired by the 1968 science fiction film 2001: A Space Odyssey, underwater escape acts and the television series UFO.
-He fixated on the lyric "a job that slowly kills you", and conceived a real-time video that would convey the feeling of "murderous seconds".
+The music video, directed by Grant Gee, features Yorke wearing a helmet as it fills with water.
+It was inspired by 1960s science fiction, underwater escape acts, and the lyric "a job that slowly kills you", with Gee aiming for a video that would convey the feeling of "murderous seconds".

+"No Surprises" reached number four on the UK singles chart.
+In 2011, NME named it the 107th-best track of the preceding 15 years.